sthenic/vls/README.md

     lua require 'nvim_lsp'.vls.setup {}

+## Building

+If none of the [release packages](https://github.com/sthenic/vls/releases) targets your platform, you can still build and use this tool provided that you have a C compiler that targets your platform.

+1. Download and install the [Nim](https://nim-lang.org/install.html) compiler and its tools.

+2. Clone this repository and run

+       nimble install

+    This will build the binary and add it to the path.

 ## Version numbers
 Releases follow [semantic versioning](https://semver.org/) to determine how the version number is incremented.
 If the specification is ever broken by a release, this will be documented in the changelog.